huachaohuang/awesome-dbdev/README.md

 - [MonetDB/X100: Hyper-Pipelining Query Execution](papers/sql/MonetDB.pdf) (CIDR, 2005)

-  Introduces a CPU efficient query processor that employs a *vectorized* query processing model.
+  This paper introduces a CPU efficient query processor that employs a *vectorized* query processing model.
 The processor uses *loop-pipelined* and *cache-conscious* operations to take advantage of modern CPUs.

 ### Posts